atulkamble/GitLab101/README.md

 ## Markdown
 Definition: a lightweight markup language with plain-text-formatting syntax.
 Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
-Example: Take a look at our GitLab Markdown Guide

 ## Local
 Definition: your machine